brimdata/zed/docs/language/operators/README.md

 #### Example #4:

-To return only the `sname` and `dname` fields of the SAT scores while also renaming the fields:
+To return only the `sname` and `dname` fields of the test scores while also renaming the fields:

 ```mdtest-command zed-sample-data/edu/zson